dgraph-io/dgraph-docs/content/enterprise-features/encryption-at-rest.md

 ### Storing encryption key secret in Hashicorp Vault

-The encryption key secret can be saved in [Hashicorp Vault](https://www.vaultproject.io/) K/V Secret instead of as file on Dgraph Alpha.
+You can save the encryption key secret in [Hashicorp Vault](https://www.vaultproject.io/) K/V Secret instead of as file on Dgraph Alpha.

 To use [Hashicorp Vault](https://www.vaultproject.io/), meet the following prerequisites for the Vault Server.